-The possession, sale or the furnishing of alcohol on the WMCC campus is governed by CCSNH Alcohol Policy and New Hampshire state law.
-The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
+The possession, sale, or the furnishing of alcohol on the WMCC campus is governed by CCSNH Alcohol Policy and New Hampshire state law.
+The possession, sale, manufacture, or distribution of any controlled substance is illegal under both state and federal laws.
 Such laws are strictly enforced by WMCC.
-Violators are subject to College disciplinary action, criminal prosecution and fines.
+Violators are subject to college disciplinary action, criminal prosecution, and fines.
 It is unlawful to sell, furnish or provide alcohol to a person under the age of 21.
 The possession of alcohol by anyone under 21 years of age in a public place or a place open to the public is illegal.
 It is also a violation of the CCSNH Alcohol Policy for anyone to consume or possess alcohol in any public or private area of campus not specifically allowed by CCSNH policy.

-Organizations or groups violating alcohol/substance policies or laws may be subject to sanctions by the College.
-In addition, CCSNH and its colleges have an interest in off-premise events held in their names.
+Organizations or groups violating alcohol/substance policies or laws may be subject to sanctions by the college.
+In addition, CCSNH and its colleges have an interest in off-premises events held in their names.
 If alcohol is used illegally or inappropriately at such events, CCSNH or the college may take steps to protect its interests including, but not limited to, instituting disciplinary action against an employee or student.

-Employment Policies are available in Human Resources (main campus) and Students Code of Conduct Policies and in the Student Handbook.
+Employment policies are available in Human Resources (main campus) and via the employee one-stop on Canvas: WMCC Employee One Stop - Canvas, and Student Code of Conduct Policies can be found on the CCSNH website and in the Student Handbook.